-If you currently have one or are planning to add one to your photographer’s arsenal, the following are some of the best lenses for Nikon D7100.
+If you currently have one or are planning to add one to your photographer’s arsenal, the following are some of the best lenses for Nikon D7100 in 2019.
 They are the top recommended options, according to factors including usefulness, price, and high image quality.

 Best All-in-one Zoom Lenses for Nikon D7100

 1. Nikon 18-300mm f/3.5-6.3G ED VR

 This lens can do pretty much everything, including landscapes, videos, stills, portraits, interiors, and wildlife.
 Using this type of lens, you can also capture close-up shots as easily as getting those wide scenic images.
 Its balanced and compact design and the use of VR technology also helps in keeping your photos video steady and sharp.
 At the same time, the use of a quiet and fast autofocus system minimizes noise during recording.

 2. Nikon 18-200mm f/3.5-5.6G ED VR II

 Its lens also features amazing sharpness at tele, and is completely compatible with most DX cameras including Nikon D7100.
 Just a note, however, the 18-200mm lens does not have enough reach for some telephoto photography.
 However, it is very effective for travel use, while serving as an all-in-one lens.